uos3/obc-firmware/README.md

 - `lm4flash` - used to flash the TM4C launchpad
 - Python 3 - used for build script
 - cmocka - framework used to test the software
+- OpenOCD - debugging host which allows GDB to be used to debug the software

 On ubuntu the following command should install most of these: